DataDog/hiring-engineers/answers.md

 **Bonus Question**: My anomaly graph shows when the buffer hit count to my PostgreSQL database is greater than 2 standard deviations from the average buffer hit count.

+# Monitoring Data
+After making my Timeboard, I initialized a monitor to watch the average value of `my_metric` over the past 5 minutes.
+Below are the configurations I used to set up this monitor: